Dave Rubinstein: Personal problems and suicide

 By the time that Reagan Youth broke up, Rubinstein had developed a serious heroin addiction and was dealing drugs.
 An unknown assailant beat up Rubinstein with a baseball bat, leaving him in a coma.
 While admitted at the hospital, Rubinstein received a lobotomy to relieve brain trauma and save his life.

 When he got out of the hospital, he returned to his parents' home.
 There, Rubinstein continued to use drugs, smoking cannabis in his bedroom as his parents tried to help him recover.
 Eventually, Rubinstein left his parents' home and moved back to the Lower East Side.
-By then, between the assault and his continued drug use, he was no longer as energetic and had become dishevelled.
+By then, between the assault, lobotomy, and his continued drug use, he was no longer as energetic and had become dishevelled.
 Many of his friends from the punk scene no longer associated with him.

-Rubinstein began dating Tiffany Bresciani, a sex worker who worked on Houston Street and danced in strip clubs around the city.
+Rubinstein began dating Tiffany Bresciani, a prostitute who worked on Houston Street and danced in strip clubs around the city.
 He had told his parents that she was a dancer.
 Bresciani financially supported the couple and their drug habit with prostitution.
 Rubinstein often waited for Bresciani while she worked and then accompanied her to buy drugs.

 On June 24, 1993, Rubinstein and Bresciani were waiting on Allen Street when a familiar customer pulled up in a Mazda pickup truck.
 Bresciani got in, telling Rubinstein that she would return in 20 minutes.
 She never came back.
 Rubinstein called the police with a description of the truck.
 He went to the club where Bresciani danced, and all the hospital emergency rooms in the city, searching for her.
 A few days later, on June 28, two New York state troopers were patrolling Long Island's Southern State Parkway when they pulled over the truck after a low-speed chase, and found Bresciani's decaying body in the back.
 They arrested the driver, Joel Rifkin, an infamous serial killer.

 A few days after his girlfriend's body was discovered, on June 30, 1993, Rubinstein's father accidentally ran over his mother, killing her.

-On July 3, 1993, a few days after his mother's death, Rubinstein committed suicide by overdose.
+On July 3, 1993, a few days after his mother's death, Rubinstein died by overdose.